 Day 3 - Lascaux IV centre - Le Thot

 This morning will be dedicated to the newly established Lascaux IV centre.
 Lascaux is the most famous and spectacular of all decorated caves, with hundreds of paintings and 1,500 engravings, best known for its awe inspiring depictions of aurochs, horses and deer.
-In the afternoon we drive to the park at Le Thot, where animals which would have been extant in the Ice Age are bred and kept.
-Our final visit today will be to Lascaux II.
+After exploring here we drive to the park at Le Thot, where animals which would have been extant in the Ice Age are bred and kept.
+We will have an independent lunch in Montignac, before heading to Lascaux II for the afternoon.